Anil1111/6_InsuranceManager_CSharpMVC/README.md

 # Insurance-Manager

-#App that helps managing Insurance Policies
+#App that helps manage Insurance Policies

 #To run: